Why your menstrual cup might be leaking

 For those with slightly tighter vaginal walls, we'd suggest the punch-down fold as it opens more easily when inside.
 On one side of the cup, push down with your index finger until the wall of the cup touches the base of the cup.
 Then insert as above.
-If you’re having difficulty inserting your nüdie, try wetting your cup with room-temperature water or using a bit of organic lubricant.
+If you’re having difficulty inserting your cup, try wetting your cup with room-temperature water or using a bit of organic lubricant.

 You’re wearing the wrong menstrual cup size

 It's important to do your research before buying a menstrual cup to determine which size will be most comfortable for you.
-You may have the wrong size nüdie period cup if you believe you have inserted it correctly but still experience leaking.
+You may have the wrong size period cup if you believe you have inserted it correctly but still experience leaking.

 Check your size

-You can choose from three different sizes of the nüdie period cup according to your life stage:
+You can choose from three different sizes of the period cup according to your life stage:

 Teen – Perfect for those under 18 or in their early 20’s with strong pelvic floor muscles

-- Size A – Perfect if you are aged 18 to 30 and have not given birth vaginally
+Size B – Perfect if you are aged 18 to 30 and have not given birth vaginally

-- Size B – Perfect if you have given birth vaginally or are over 30 years old.
+Size A – Perfect if you have given birth vaginally or are over 30 years old.

-If you order a size Teen or A and find it wiggles or leaks, get in touch, and we’ll send you a larger size free of charge.
+If you order a size Teen or B and find it wiggles or leaks, get in touch, and we’ll send you a larger size free of charge.

 Top tips: If you can feel the cup moving around, you likely need a larger size.
 If you find that the ‘Large’ size leaks, then pelvic floor exercises can help strengthen the surrounding pelvic floor muscles.
 Other possibilities are that you have an unusually positioned cervix.
 We've got a blog all about how to measure your cervix for further help.

 Your menstrual cup might be full

 When your cup is full, it can leak.
-Although your nüdie period cup can be worn for up to 12 hours, if you experience a heavier flow, then you may need to empty and clean your menstrual cup every 4-6 hours.
+Although your period cup can be worn for up to 12 hours, if you experience a heavier flow, then you may need to empty and clean your menstrual cup every 4-6 hours.
 You may need to only do this during the first few days of your period when your flow is generally heavier.

 Fake leaks or wiping leaks